Democrats fail to override Trump veto on student loan policy

 It marks a victory for Education Secretary Betsy DeVos, whose policy on student loan forgiveness was in jeopardy after Congress voted to reverse it in March.
 It now remains in place and will take effect July 1.

+A statement from the Education Department said it looks forward to implementing a rule “that protects students from fraud, treats higher education institutions fairly and protects taxpayers.”

 The measure Congress approved in March would have restored a 2016 rule created by the Obama administration.
-The measure was approved using the Congressional Review Act, which allows Congress to overturn federal rules with a simple majority of both chambers and approval of the president.
+It was approved using the Congressional Review Act, which allows Congress to overturn federal rules with a simple majority of both chambers and approval of the president.

 While the original measure had bipartisan support, just six Republicans voted in favor of overriding the veto, while 172 opposed it.